 After working with museum visitors for ten years and engaging them in dialogs about the art, I believe that people ask what we might consider silly questions because they don’t know how else to talk with an artist.
 Most of them are genuinely interested in the work.
 They were just never taught how to look at art, much less talk about it!

-The question on my blog was a contest and I ultimately chose two winners, which you can read about on the Art Biz Blog.
+The question on my blog was a contest and I ultimately chose two winners, which you can read about here.
 The winning responses engaged the viewer in a dialogue by asking and responding to questions–not questions requiring a simple Yes or No response, but questions that actually made the viewer think.
 These types of questions help to educate art viewers and, because they build knowledge and an increased level of comfort, go a long way to turning art viewers into art buyers.

 KNOW THIS———-~> Most people just want to know more about the art.